Joel-Pradham/AXIOM-RAG/README.md

 > "It's not who I am underneath, but what I do that defines me."

-**AXIOM-RAG** is an intelligent, high-performance Retrieval-Augmented Generation (RAG) system built with a premium, dark-themed Wayne Enterprises aesthetic.
-It acts as an adaptive knowledge agent, instantly routing queries between heavily grounded local documents and real-time global web search.
+**AXIOM-RAG** is an intelligent, high-performance Retrieval-Augmented Generation (RAG) system built with a premium,It acts as an adaptive knowledge agent, instantly routing queries between heavily grounded local documents and real-time global web search.

 ---